The answer might sound rather simple – because of the post-purchase characteristics that differentiate the product from its competitors.

 On the other hand, this material is not traded on the market and is not exposed to volatility risk, which means that the demand (equals to value) for Cuprum Coin is inherited and comes only from the demand for its underlying asset.

 In conclusion, with a stable demand for its asset, the Cuprum coin represents a safe store of value, maintained for a long, long time.

 Aerospace & military industry

-Copper-Tungsten (Cu-W) or Tungsten-Copper (W-Cu) is a composite of copper and tungsten, with the percentage variable.
+Copper-Tungsten (Cu-W) or Tungsten-Copper (W-Cu) is a composite of copper and tungsten, with a percentage variable.
 Cu and W are almost insoluble with each other.
-Cu-W combines the properties of each component, such as the high electrical and thermal conductivity, low thermal expansion, excellent mechanical properties, wear resistance, and arc-erosion resistance.
+Cu-W combines the properties of each component, such as high electrical and thermal conductivity, low thermal expansion, excellent mechanical properties, wear resistance, and arc-erosion resistance.

 The recently developed submicron and nanostructured W–Cu composites exhibit superior performance compared to their conventional coarse-grained counterparts.
 They should expand the applications of this group of materials further.
 W–Cu composites are applied in aerospace fields, such as parts used in rocket and missile nozzles.
 Namely, W–Cu composites can bear high-temperature loadings where other materials generally lose function.

 However, in the aerospace and military industries, high purity ultrafine copper powder cannot be used if it is not nano-sized below 1 μm (micro meter), i.e. below 1000 nm (nano meters).
 The underlying asset of Cuprum Coin, a high-purity nano-copper powder produced by our strategic partner Meteor Mineral Group, has a maximum size of 100 nm and an average size of around 21 nm.
 Therefore, Cuprum Coin and the underlying asset stand out as a unique example of the commodity cryptocurrency.